 Thematic

-This year marks the 50th anniversary of this historic site, which is a reconstruction of a British fortification built in 1839 on the shores of Témiscouata Lake during a border conflict between the United States and Canada.
-A guided tour and exhibition rooms teach visitors more about the history of the region.
-It is also possible to spend the night at the Fort and sleep in the dormitory for an extraordinary experience.
+Explore Fort Ingall, a faithful reconstruction of a British fort built in 1839 on the shores of Lake Témiscouata during a border conflict between the United States and Canada.
+Wander through the exhibition halls on a guided tour and uncover the stories that shaped the region.
+For a truly immersive experience, you can even spend the night in the fort’s dormitory!

 Consult the directory of attractions and events that are members of Événements Attractions Québec